 2.403 Rheometer - Laboratory equipment used to measure the rheology of the fluid.
 It measures the way in which a dense fluid (a liquid, suspension or slurry) flows in response to applied forces.
 It is used for those fluids which cannot be defined by a single value of viscosity and therefore require more parameters to be set and measured than is the case for a viscometer.

-2.404 Rivelling ― See ‘wrinkling’.
+2.404 Rivelling ― See ‘wrinkling’

 2.405 Roller Coating ― It is: